FaZeDrug/cse15l-lab-reports/labreport3.md

 `grep [options] [pattern] [file]`

-* grep: This is the command itself
+*  `grep`: This is the command itself
-* options: Grep has options that can modify its behavior.
+* `options`: Grep has options that can modify its behavior.
 I will be exploring them further in this lab report.
-* file: This is the file (or files) you want to use grep on.
+* `file`: This is the file (or files) you want to use grep on.